University Challenge — Highest Scores

 However, neither of these claims are true.
 In the first round of 1987, the final series before the show was cut by Granada, University College, Oxford beat Reading by 520 to 35.
 Bamber said that he thought that they had broken the previous record (held by a Leeds team from the 1970s) when they passed 440.
-Subsequently, the records were checked, and it was discovered they had amassed this with the help of 15 extra points from their opponents for buzzing early.
-As the rules were later changed to deduct points rather than add them, this meant their score was revised to 425.

 The following year Open beat St Andrew's in the final with a score of 425, and Bamber stated that they were only 5 points off the record score.

 Note that during the Bamber Gascoigne era, bonuses were often worth up to 40 points rather than the usual 15, meaning that higher scores were possible.
 Also, unlike under Paxman, during Bamber's series incorrect interruptions resulted in the opposing team being awarded five points instead of the offender's team losing five.